Nonuniqueness for a parabolic SPDE with $\frac{3}{4}-\varepsilon$-H\"older diffusion coefficients: Introduction

 for which one solution is $X_t=0$.
-If $\gamma<1/2$, there are non-zero solutions to (\ref{girseq}), and so solutions are neither pathwise unique nor unique in law, see section V.26 in Rogers and Williams~\cite{rw87}.
+If $\gamma<1/2$, there are nonzero solutions to (\ref{girseq}), and so solutions are neither pathwise unique nor unique in law; see Section V.26 in \citet{rw87}.
 This suggests we consider the SPDE

 To state our main result we need some notation.
-A superscript $k$, respectively $\infty$, indicates that functions are in addition $k$ times, respectively infinitely often, continuously differentiable.
-A subscript $b,$ respectively $c,$ indicates that they are also bounded (together with corresponding derivatives), respectively have compact support.
-Let $\langle f,g\rangle=\int_{\R}f(x)g(x)\,dx$ denote the $L^2$ inner product.
+A superscript $k$, respectively~$\infty$, indicates that functions are in addition $k$ times, respectively infinitely often, continuously differentiable.
+A subscript $b$, respectively $c$, indicates that they are also bounded (together with corresponding derivatives), respectively have compact support.
+Let $\langle f,g\rangle=\int_{\R}f(x)g(x) \,dx$ denote the $L^2$ inner product.
 Set